Newlyn to North of the Isles of Scilly.

-This was a good sail albeit tiring as with a variable largely following wind, I was forever trimming or changing sails, I remember bagging the spinnaker or cruising chute 7 or 8 times and gybing at least twice before passing Scilly.
+It was a good sail to Scilly albeit tiring as with a variable largely following wind, I was forever trimming or changing sails, I remember bagging the spinnaker or cruising chute 7 or 8 times and gybing at least twice before passing Scilly.

-A problem heading across this piece of water to or from Ireland is that you can't head in that direction because of the "Off Lands End Traffic Separation Scheme" this separates shipping heading north and south but the rule is that you can only cross TSS lanes heading, NOT tracking, at right angles, this rule is enforced and people have been fined for non-compliance.
-So, heading from Gwennap Head you shortly have to steer 270 degrees instead of c300 and, if the passage is planned so that the tide will help you before and after the TSS, the tide will take you south and you set off from the Scillies steering around 310 degrees.
+A problem heading across this piece of water to or from Ireland is that you can't head in that direction once past Gwennap Head because of the "Off Lands End Traffic Separation Scheme (TSS)" this separates shipping heading north and south but the rule is that you can only cross TSS lanes heading, NOT tracking at right angles, this rule is enforced and people have been fined for non-compliance.
+So, heading from Gwennap Head you shortly have to steer 270 degrees instead of c300 and, if the passage is planned so that the tide will help you before and after the TSS, when crossing it the tide will take you south and you set off from the Scillies steering around 310 degrees.

 |13:39 NE of the Isles of Scilly.
 St Martins on the right St Marys|

 |Round Island light (right)|

 |14:23 Round Island Light (center)|